laggron42/Laggrons-Dumb-Cogs/README.md

 -  `[p]bmodset thumbnail <report|simple|kick|ban>` This set the thumbnail of the differents embed messages (the small picture at the top right) that can be send in the modlog.

+- `[p]bmodset mention <role>` Enable the mention of a role when a report is done.
+The exact name need to be provided.

 You can check warns using this command:

 - `[p]case check <case number>` This will show a menu with the selected case.
 If you select case 0, the total of the cases will be given.